DLR-RM/stable-baselines3/docs/guide/save_format.md

 - More complex implementation.
-- Still relies partly on cloudpickle for complex objects (e.g. custom functions) with can lead to [incompatibilities](https://github.com/DLR-RM/stable-baselines3/issues/172) between Python versions.
+- Still relies partly on cloudpickle for complex objects (e.g. custom functions) which can lead to [incompatibilities](https://github.com/DLR-RM/stable-baselines3/issues/172) between Python versions.